HMazharHameed/GismaTeaching/Programming/Java/OOP_LibraryManagementSystem.md

 ### 4. Class: `LibraryTest` (Main Program)
 **Purpose**: Simulate library operations by adding books, registering members, borrowing/returning books, and displaying library status.

-**Your Task**:
-- Initialize a `Library` object and add at least two books and two members.
-- Use the methods provided to:
-  - Borrow books for members and display the library status.
-  - Return books and display the updated status.

 ## Task Summary
-Complete the following tasks in the project:

-1. **Implement Missing Methods**: Finish implementing the `borrowBook`, `returnBook`, and `displayStatus` methods in the `Library` class, as well as methods in `Book` and `Member` classes.
-2. **Simulate Library Operations**: Test the Library Management System by creating a `LibraryTest` class that simulates adding, borrowing, returning books, and viewing library status.
-3. **Add Error Handling**: Handle cases where a book isn’t available for borrowing or when a book is returned but wasn’t borrowed.

 ## Suggested Approach
 1. **Step-by-Step Implementation**: